Tomatoes and Other Edibles 2026

 Ordering Info

 Please take note that a few varieties on this page will not be available unless pre-ordered.
-If you see “Seeding by special order only” in the description, you must pre-order in February (or early April for squashes) if you wish us to grow this variety for you.
+If you see “Seeding by special order only” in the description, you must pre-order in February (or early April for cucumbers and squashes) if you wish us to grow this variety for you.

 Edibles: Tomatoes, Veggies, Fruits, and Herbs